fnuecke/eris/README.md

   This unpersists the provided binary string that resulted from an earlier call to `eris.persist()` and return the unpersisted value.
 Note that passing the permanent object table is optional.
 If only one argument is given Eris assumes it's the data representing a persisted object, and the permanent object table is empty.
 If given, `perms` must be a table. `value` must be a string.

 * `[value] eris.settings(name[, value])`
   This allows changing Eris' settings for the Lua VM the script runs in (Eris stores its settings in the registry).
 For available settings see the documentation of the corresponding C functions above.
+If this function is called with only a name it will return the current value of that setting.
+If it is called with a value also, it will set the setting to that value and return nothing.

 Concepts
 ========